fenago/data-science/lab_guides/Lab_13.md

     ```

-    After the categorical values are transformed, they must be combined
-    with the scaled numerical values of the data frame to get the
-    feature-engineered dataset.

 10. Create the independent variables, `X`, and dependent
     variables, `Y`, from the combined dataset for modeling, as
     in the following code snippet: